 Evaluating the work we do is crucial for continuous improvement and resource optimisation, ensuring that our processes and outcomes are always improving.

-Here are useful metrics that can help with measuring outcomes and evaluation
+Here are useful metrics that can help with measuring outcomes and evaluation.

 Patient Record Outcome Measures (PROM)